Doug Menuez: Books

 Heaven, Earth, Tequila: Un Viaje al Corazón de Mexico is a portrait of Mexican culture through the traditions of growing, producing, and drinking Tequila in the Jalisco region, as told by Menuez in black and white and color photographs.

 In 2007, Menuez visited sub-Saharan Africa to photograph the Children of Uganda, a 22-member dance troupe comprising children and young adults, orphaned by AIDS and civil war.
 Published in 2008, with an introduction by Dame Elizabeth Taylor, Transcendent Spirit: The Orphans of Uganda is a photo-essay of the East African dance troupe.

 Doug Menuez was a contributor to nine of the Day in the Life series of books.
 As one of one hundred photojournalists, Menuez visited Africa in 2002 to shoot for the book, A Day in the Life of Africa.
 Menuez's portrait of a member of the famously camera-shy Maasai tribe of Tanzania is on the cover.

 In the mid-1990s, Menuez took on commercial work with several global brands.
-In 2008, Emirates Airlines commissioned him to document the culture and the region of Dubai.
+In 2008, the airline Emirates commissioned him to document the culture and the region of Dubai.

 Menuez built a relationship with Nikon founded on his first camera, the Nikkormat and its 50mm lens.
 He developed a professional relationship with Nikon to test their equipment.
 In 2008 they worked together, traveling in Vietnam to test the D700.